irfaans78602/micro1A/README.md

-crapes FAQ content from a micro1.ai interview-prep page, writes it to a PDF, and syncs it into a SQL Server `faqs` table.
+Scrapes FAQ content from a micro1.ai interview-prep page, writes it to a PDF, and syncs it into a SQL Server `faqs` table.

 ## What it does